 • Hearings to determine the defendant’s mental ability to stand trial

-Any one of the above reasons could stop the clock ticking on a speedy trial request.
+Anyone of the above reasons could stop the clock ticking on a speedy trial request.
 For this reason, it is important for a defendant to understand the ramifications of all motions filed with eh court and all strategies employed on his or her behalf.

 Although no one wants to sit in jail while charges are pending, or even live out of custody with criminal charges hanging over their head, pushing for a speedy trial is not always in your best interests.
-Be sure to discuss your speedy trial rights with your Florida criminal defense attorney before you decide to request a speedy trial.
+Be sure to discuss your options with your Florida criminal defense attorney before you decide to request a speedy trial.
 To learn more, please download our free constitutional rights report.